 If you have some machine super-admin users who cannot use 2-step verification, use a dedicated group to control 2-step verification.
 Create a new group, turn on enforcement for the group, and add all relevant super-users to it.

-For more details on using 2-step authentication to secure super-admins users, see our security best practices for administrator accounts.
+For more details on using 2-step authentication to secure super-admin users, see our security best practices for administrator accounts.

 Don't restrict single sign-on by network mask